 When the body is brought back and identified, the very real possibility exists that the dead man could be Antarctica's first homicide.
 Night, however, is about to fall and the skeleton crew that is left behind will have to stay for the full six months of it.
 Doc offers to let the body be flown back to the states or at least a friendly neighboring country and let them handle it, but Carrie believes that this could be a crime that's easily solved.
 After all, every single person in Antarctica is easily tracked and ID' d.
 The place is just too damn inhospitable and too damn remote for folks to come and go without notice.
 If this was a murder instead of an accident, then she'll find out who did it pretty damn quick.

 Then Carrie gets a call from another substation: a station that is supposed to be already abandoned for the upcoming night.
-The guy there, McGuire (Arthur Holden: HEAVY METAL 2000, THE SUM OF ALL FEARS), tells Carrie that he knows what is going on and he'll tell her, but she has to come to him.
+The guy there, McGuire (Arthur Holden: HEAVY METAL 2000, THE SUM OF ALL FEARS), tells Carrie that he knows what is going on and he will tell her, but first she has to come to him.
 And she has to come alone!

 So she does!

 Merry Mishaps occur to absolutely no one's surprise and with that came the second of many groans.
-WHITEOUT becomes a slasher movie.
-Yes, in the middle of the coldest place on earth, in the frozen wastes, night time mere hours away, a slasher is running amuck across the frozen wastelands in the heart of Antarctica.
+WHITEOUT becomes a masked-slasher movie.
+Yes, in the middle of the coldest place on earth, in the frozen wastes, night time mere hours away, a slasher is running amuck Across the millons of square miles of stormy windswept mountainous frozen wastelands in the heart of Antarctica.

 Now trust me when I say that I'm no expert on Antarctica.
 I've no idea how they really play it there, have it set up there, and what infrastructure they use to try and track and keep safe the very small handful of people who go there*.
 But I do know the logic that the movie laid out.
 Not one plane flies in or out but that pretty much everyone on the continent knows it, because there is so little air traffic that you only have a small handful flying inbound at any given time.